XanderJC/inverse-online/README.md

 │   ├── exploratory    <- Notebooks for initial exploration.
 │   └── reports        <- Polished notebooks for presentations or intermediate results.
 │
-├── requirements       <- Directory containing the requirement files.
+├── requirements.txt   <- Requirement file.
 │
 ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.